esamtronics/Ingesting-NYC-data-to-Postgres/README.md

 ## Objective
 This project utilizes Docker containers to create a portable development environment for analyzing NYC taxi trip data stored and managed in a PostgreSQL database.
 The data is ingested using Python scripts and can be further analyzed or visualized with tools like pgAdmin.

-> The project is one of DataTalk projects
+> The project is one of DataTalks.club projects

 ## The project involves the following processes: